MORMON CHURCH SEXUAL ABUSE

 MORMON SEXUAL ABUSE BACKGROUND

-The Church of Jesus Christ of Latter-day Saints (recently rebranded as the Church of Jesus Christ) stretches across the world with over 16 million members and more than 30,000 congregations.
-While the Church of Jesus Christ promotes caring for the poor and needy throughout the world, the Mormon Church shows to neglect those in their church who have been sexually abused by fellow LDS members.
+The Church of Jesus Christ of Latter-day Saints (recently renamed the Church of Jesus Christ) stretches across the world with over 16 million members and more than 30,000 congregations.
+While the Church of Jesus Christ promotes caring for the needy throughout the world, allegedly this mentality has not translated to those in the Mormon Church proves who have been sexually abused by fellow LDS members.

-Testimonies from victims reveal that the line between sin and crime gets blurred within the Mormon Church.
+Testimonies from victims reveal the line between sin and crime gets blurred within the Mormon Church.

 Bishops, or nonprofessional clerics, are the main people church members report to in their ward.
 They oversee the spiritual well-being of their followers and guide them how to act in terms of the teachings of Mormonism.
 Often, crimes within the Church get reported to them, not local law enforcement.